Ozone: Impact on plant growth and crop yields

 Ozone has been implicated to have an adverse effect on plant growth: "... ozone reduced total chlorophylls, carotenoid and carbohydrate concentration, and increased 1-aminocyclopropane-1-carboxylic acid (ACC) content and ethylene production.
 In treated plants, the ascorbate leaf pool was decreased, while lipid peroxidation and solute leakage were significantly higher than in ozone-free controls.
 The data indicated that ozone triggered protective mechanisms against oxidative stress in citrus."
 Studies that have used pepper plants as a model have shown that ozone decreased fruit yield and changed fruit quality.
 Furthermore, it was also observed a decrease in chlorophylls levels and antioxidant defences on the leaves, as well as increased the reactive oxygen species (ROS) levels and lipid and protein damages.

-A 2022 study concludes that East Asia loses 63 billion Dollars in crops per year due to ozone pollution, a by-product of fossile fuel combustion.
-China loses about one third of its potential wheat production and one fourth of its rice production.
+A 2022 study concludes that East Asia loses 63 billion dollars in crops per year due to ozone pollution, a byproduct of fossil fuel combustion.
+China loses about one-third of its potential wheat production and one-fourth of its rice production.

 Safety regulations

 Because of the strongly oxidizing properties of ozone, ozone is a primary irritant, affecting especially the eyes and respiratory systems and can be hazardous at even low concentrations.
 The Canadian Centre for Occupation Safety and Health reports that:

 Even very low concentrations of ozone can be harmful to the upper respiratory tract and the lungs.
 The severity of injury depends on both the concentration of ozone and the duration of exposure.
 Severe and permanent lung injury or death could result from even a very short-term exposure to relatively low concentrations."

 To protect workers potentially exposed to ozone, U.S. Occupational Safety and Health Administration has established a permissible exposure limit (PEL) of 0.1 μmol/mol (29 CFR 1910.1000 table Z-1), calculated as an 8-hour time weighted average.
-Higher concentrations are especially hazardous and NIOSH has established an Immediately Dangerous to Life and Health Limit (IDLH) of 5 μmol/mol.
+Higher concentrations are especially hazardous and NIOSH has established an Immediately dangerous to life or health limit (IDLH) of 5 μmol/mol.
 Work environments where ozone is used or where it is likely to be produced should have adequate ventilation and it is prudent to have a monitor for ozone that will alarm if the concentration exceeds the OSHA PEL.
 Continuous monitors for ozone are available from several suppliers.

 Elevated ozone exposure can occur on passenger aircraft, with levels depending on altitude and atmospheric turbulence.
-United States Federal Aviation Administration regulations set a limit of 250 nmol/mol with a maximum four-hour average of 100 nmol/mol.
+U.S. Federal Aviation Administration regulations set a limit of 250 nmol/mol with a maximum four-hour average of 100 nmol/mol.
 Some planes are equipped with ozone converters in the ventilation system to reduce passenger exposure.